Fundamentals

 Sender Policy Framework (SPF) is an email authentication protocol that is designed to detect and prevent email spoofing.
 SPF works by allowing a domain owner to specify which mail servers are authorized to send email on behalf of their domain.

-When an email is received, the receiving mail server can check the SPF record of the domain that the email claims to be from.
-If the server that sent the email is not listed in the SPF record, the email can be flagged as potentially suspicious or fraudulent.
+When an email is received, the receiving mail server checks the SPF record of the domain that the email claims to be from.
+If the mail server that sent the email is not listed in the SPF record, the email may be flagged as potentially suspicious or fraudulent.

 image